open-cogsci/osdoc/content/pages/publications.md

 Vadillo, M. A., & Garaizar, P. (2016).
 The effect of noise-induced variance on parameter recovery from reaction times. *BMC Bioinformatics*, *17*, 147. doi:10.1186/s12859-016-0993-x

 van Veen, S. C., Engelhard, I. M., & van den Hout, M. A. (2016).
 The effects of eye movements on emotional memories: using an objective measure of cognitive load. *European Journal of Psychotraumatology*. doi:10.3402/ejpt.v7.30122

+Vilchez, J. L. (2016).
+Representativity and univocity of traffic signs and their effect on trajectory movement in a driving-simulation task: Warning signs. *Traffic Injury Prevention*. doi:10.1080/15389588.2016.1255330

 Whiting, W. L., & Murdock, K. K. (2016).
 Emerging adults’ sleep patterns and attentional capture: the pivotal role of consistency. *Cognitive Processing*. doi:10.1007/s10339-016-0754-9